w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/captions-are-controllable.md

 status: developing
 ---

-The media media player provides a mechanism to turn the captions on and off.
+The media media player provides a mechanism to turn the :term[captions] on and off.